kyberdrb/installed_packages_linux/README.md

                 Assuming, that the script resides in directory `C:\Programy`

                 1. Reuse linux script for attaching device.

-Run it manually from within `Git Bash` launched as Administrator with commands
+                    To attach the printer, it's sufficient to start `Git Bash` as Administrator and run the attaching script mentioned in the **Linux** section above as follows:

                     ```
                     cd /c/Programy/